SakuraMatrix/p1-DavidMagare/README.md

 1. Install and test Docker Container - completed
 2. Test that Apache Casssndra is running and functioning properly - completed
 3. Clone Github p1 repository to loacal machine - completed
-4. Write a working model of the app - in progress, added a schema and netty server dependency.
+4. Write a working model of the app - complete, added a schema and netty server dependency.